Mickelito/mtrap/README.md

 ```

 ## Usage
-When installed the program can be run using
+When installed the program can be run using:
 ```
 python mtrap.py
 ```